 Kick is the new challenger.
 It is growing fast because it pays creators better.
 The 95/5 revenue split is very attractive.
 For new streamers, Kick can be a faster way to start earning money than the older platforms.

-In the not-so-distant past, sending video to three places at once was a hardware nightmare.
-You needed OBS downloaded, spending your precious CPU and GPU.
-Then you needed an OBS plugin, additionally clogging up your PCs resources.
-And if you were thinking of gaming on this computer and streaming it, you can forget it, because it will lag, both the game and the stream(s).
-Many have tried
+In the not-so-distant past, sending video to three places at once was a hardware nightmare, putting significant strain on your CPU and GPU.
+You also needed to download OBS and plugins, further clogging up your PC’s resources.
+And if you were thinking of gaming and streaming on the same PC at the same time, there was no chance, as both your game and your stream would lag.
+Many have tried (and failed).

 If you try to multistream to YouTube, Twitch & Kick directly from your PC using OBS, your computer has to do the work three times.
 It encodes and uploads three separate video feeds.